 Another way to be mindful is through daily meditation.
 Discover more on how to meditate in our handy guide.

-Normal resting heart rate is between 60 and 100 beats per minute.
+The normal resting heart rate is between 60 and 100 beats per minute.
 Research has found that the higher it is, the greater the risk of cardiovascular death.
 The best way to lower it is to improve your cardiovascular fitness by taking regular exercise.
 Use one of the best fitness trackers to monitor your resting and active heart rates.

 To relax your heart at home, ask your other half or housemate for a massage - a study found deep-tissue massages reduced heart rates by 10.8 beats per minute.
 Alternatively, try ‘deep controlled breathing’.
 Take a deep, slow breath through your nose for ten seconds, then slowly exhale for ten.
 This way, you’re engaging the parasympathetic nervous system, responsible for calming and relaxing you.